-Its been a while since I’ve posted two days in a row, but today I just can’t help it!
-This recipe is just THAT good.
-Not to mention its a good make ahead recipe that you can feed your kids on a cold winter morning before they head out to the bus stop!
+It’s been awhile since I’ve posted two days in a row, but today I just can’t help it!
+This recipe is just that good.
+Not to mention it’s a good make ahead recipe that you can feed your kids on a cold winter morning before they head out to the bus stop!
 This would even be a delicious dinner treat along with some crispy bacon!

 P.S.
-These are Grumpy approved. 🙂
+These are definitely Grumpy approved!

-2 cups water
+- 2 cups water

-1 cup almond milk
+- 1 cup almond milk

-1/4 cup brown sugar
+- ¼ cup brown sugar

-1/2 tsp salt
+- ½ tsp salt

-1-1/2 cups steel cut oats
+- 1-1/2 cups steel cut oats

-1/2 cup dried cranberries
+- ½ cup dried cranberries

-1 cup pure maple syrup
+- 1 cup pure maple syrup

-Bring the water, milk, salt, and brown sugar to a boil.
+- Bring the water, milk, salt, and brown sugar to a boil.
 Add steel oats and bring back to a boil, then turn burner down to a simmer.
 Simmer about 20 minutes or until oats have thickened and liquid is absorbed.

-When you are ready to sauté the oat cakes, removed pan from refrigerator and turn pan upside down.
+- When you are ready to sauté the oat cakes, removed pan from refrigerator and turn pan upside down.
 You may need to jiggle one side loose, but once you do that, the rest will fall out of the pan fairly easily.
 Cut oats into squares or triangles.

-I used a little butter to sauté my cakes but you can also use cooking spray.
+- I used a little butter to sauté my cakes but you can also use cooking spray.
 Heat frying pan over medium heat and once butter sizzles, or pan is hot, add oat cakes you have cut into pan.
 Let sauté about 3-4 minutes or until browned, then turn to sauté other side.
 While your cakes are sizzling, add your syrup and cranberries to a small sauce pan and turn heat onto high.
 Once syrup starts to bubble, turn heat down to bring just to a simmer.
 Simmer 2-3 minutes - don't go much longer as this will thicken quick fast.